 Guides

-In this guide, we’ll highlight the risks that insecure Google Drive data poses to financial institutions, and set out key best practices for them to mitigate these and safely experience the platform’s benefits.
+How safe is your Google Drive?
+In this guide, we highlight the risks that insecure Google Drive data poses to organisations, and set out the best practices for them to fully secure your Google Drive safely.

 Download